Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Conclusions

 \textbf{Data Availability Statement}\\ The information used to exemplify the performance of an insider using knowledge of the 2-Year U.S. Treasury Note Future was taken from https://www.cmegroup.com/markets/interest-rates/us-treasury/2-year-us-treasury-note.html.

-\textbf{Acknowledgements}\\ This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 777822 and from the Ministerio de Ciencia, Innovaci\'on y Universidades (Spain) under project PGC2018-097704-B-I00.
+\textbf{Acknowledgements}\\ This work has received funding from the European Union Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 777822.
+It has been also partially supported by the Government of Spain (Ministerio de Ciencia e Innovaci\'on) and the European Union through Projects PID2021-125871NB-I00, CPP2021-008644/ AEI/ 10.13039/ 501100011033/ Uni\'on Europea NextGenerationEU/ PRTR, and TED2021-131844B-I00/ AEI/ 10.13039/ 501100011033/ Uni\'on Europea NextGenerationEU/ PRTR.